about us

 Chair – Beth Kendall

 Beth grew up in rural Wilkes County and then went to UNC Chapel Hill for her undergraduate degree and then Methodist University in Fayetteville for Physician Assistant School.
 She currently works in urgent care, as a PA, at various offices around the greater Charlotte region.
-Beth lives in southeastern Iredell County with her husband Nick, stepchildren Jack and Claire, and golden retriever Miles.
+Beth lives in southeastern Iredell County with her husband Nick, stepchildren Jack and Claire, and two golden retrievers, Clifford and George.
 Beth is an avid runner and CrossFitter, and she has finished 27 marathons.

 Beth was the Democratic Candidate for Iredell County Commissioner in 2018.
 She is passionate about electing democrats.